aptech/docs/docs/cc/graphics.rst

 ===================================    ============================================================================
 :doc:`../plotsetlegend`                   Adds a legend to a graph.
 :doc:`../plotsetlegendbkd`                Sets the opacity and color for the background of a graph legend.
+:doc:`../plotsetlegendborder`             Controls the color and thickness of the legend border.
 :doc:`../plotsetlegendfont`               Set the legend font for a graph.
+:doc:`../plotsetlegendtitle`              Controls the legend title.
 :doc:`../plotsettextinterpreter`          Controls the text interpreter (LaTeX, HTML) settings for a graph.
 :doc:`../plotsetticlabelfont`             Controls the font name, size and color for the X and Y axis tick labels.
 :doc:`../plotsettitle`                    Controls the settings for the title for a graph.